hcoco1/Interview-Prep-Hub/docs/star.md

-## Behavioral Interview Questions with STAR Method Answers
+## Behavioral Interview Questions with STAR Method Answers (ChatGPT, 2024)

 ### 1. **Question: Tell me about a time when you had to meet a tight deadline.
 How did you handle it?**